status-im/status-security/FAQ-V1.md

 ### How can I make a chat room?
 You do not need permission to create a public chat room, anyone can do it.
 There are a few ways in which you can do this:
-1. Click the `+` icon in the chat screen and choose `Join public shat`.
+1. Click the `+` icon in the chat screen and choose `Join public chat`.
 Type in whatever chatroom name you desire.
 If that room exists, you will joing it, if it doesn't, you will create it.
 2. Type in any chat the name of the chat room you desire with at `#` in front of it, _e.g._ `#my-chatroom-name`.
 This will create a link in the chat which can be clicked to take you to that room.

 ### Where are private group chats?
-We have disabled the private group chat option that has been developed in order to fix a few usability issues first.
-We want to make sure what has a certain level of security, privacy, and usability before releasing it.

-The current version being developed is derived from Open Whisper Systems' [protocol for Signal](https://signal.org/docs/), but changed for a decentralized context.
+The current version of private chat groups is derived from Open Whisper Systems' [protocol for Signal](https://signal.org/docs/), but changed for a decentralized context.
 In other words, it is really private and secure.

+The current private group chat is limited to 20, due to the scaling of messages sent with group size.

-In the meantime, a decent way to have a private conversation with a group of people is to make a public channel with the name of the channel being a shared secret.
+If you would like to have privacy in groups larger than this, a decent workaround is to make a public channel with the name of the channel being a shared secret.
 Only people who know the name of the channel can talk inside of it or read the messages if they are monitoring the network.
 Meaning the better the secret, the more likely no one is listening.

 Of course, we can't know for sure who is or isn't in a public chat room, so we cannot provide any guarantees of privacy with this method.